 This may seem like common sense, but many people forget just how many nipples an animal has.
 All mammals have them, and dogs usually have 8-10 on either side of their abdomens.
 Don’t forget that this goes for male dogs as well.
 If you find an unusual bump in this area, see if there is a matching one on the other side.
 As long as the site does not look raw or irritated, everything should be fine.

 Inspect closely before trying to pull anything suspicious off of your dog.
 While you may immediately think it is a tick, you may find you have a miserable pooch when you try to pull it off only to find out it is attached!
 Trying to pull off a skin tag will cause your pet pain and irritation, so pay attention.
+If it turns out that your dog does have a tick, consider applying flea and tick treatment for dogs on a routine basis to prevent further incidents.

 Warts are often confused for skin tags and vice versa.
 Most warts on a dog are called papillomas, and like skin tags, are benign growths.
 While skin tags do not spread, warts are contagious and can spread between dogs.
 Luckily, you will not get them from your animal.